AmadeusITGroup/monitoring-plugins/README.md

 A collection of monitoring plugins for Nagios/Icinga and compatible monitoring systems.
-Most plugins require the `Nagios::Plugin` perl module.
+Most plugins require one of the `Monitoring::Pluging`, `Nagios::Plugin`, 'Monitoring::Nagios::Plugin` perl modules and will pick the first one available.

 The plugins have been written at Amadeus Germany GmbH but are fairly generic.